How many eggs does a mosquito lay at a time?

 You may like to know…

-How do birds stay in the air?
+How do birds find food?

 Even more curious?